timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

             - At the ≈1:15:49 mark in this video, while serving as front IPR, the pack is about to transition from "all" to "front," temporarily transitioning primary pack definition responsibility to me.
-            - While monitoring pack definition, I observe Blue #018 initiate legal contact with Green #33 that causes Green #33 to step OOB while in front of Blue #018.
+            - While monitoring pack definition, I observed Blue #018 initiate legal contact with Green #33 which caused Green #33 to step OOB while in front of Blue #018.
-            - Green #33 returns to a fully-upright and in-bounds position in front of Blue #018.
+            - Green #33 returns to a fully upright and in-bounds position in front of Blue #018.

         === "Outcome :material-cursor-default-click:"

             - I issue a cut penalty to Green #33 for illegally gaining position on Blue #018 using the OOB area.
-            - I monitor Green #33 exiting the track and issue them an illegal procedure penalty for illegally existing the track using a prolonged trajectory.
+            - I monitor Green #33 exiting the track and issue them an illegal procedure penalty for illegally exiting the track using a prolonged trajectory.

         === "Importance :material-cursor-default-click:"